 QC testing: potency isn’t the only spec that matters

-Release testing is necessary, but it’s not the whole story.
-Each format has “silent failures” that can damage the customer experience even when potency is technically acceptable.
+Release testing is just a start.
+Each format has silent failures that can damage the customer experience even when potency is acceptable.

 For gummies, track what predicts texture and shelf stability

-• Water activity (Aw) and moisture trending: key indicators for texture drift and overall stability behavior.
+- Water activity (Aw) and moisture trending: key indicators for texture drift and overall stability.

-• Microbial limits: the matrix and Aw profile help define the appropriate risk controls.
+- Microbial limits: the matrix and Aw profile help define appropriate risk controls.

-A gummy can test within potency and still fail if it arrives clumped, wet, or inconsistent in texture.
+A gummy can test within potency and still fail if it arrives clumped or wet.

 For chewables, durability and uniformity deserve equal attention

-• Uniformity approach: especially important when actives are low-dose or challenging to blend.
+- Uniformity approach: especially critical when actives are low-dose or hard to blend.

 Packaging is part of the dosage form

-This is where a lot of real-world failures are born: treating packaging like a marketing decision instead of a stability tool.
-In manufacturing terms, the “product” is the formula plus its packaging system.
+Real-world failures often start here: treating packaging as a marketing decision instead of a stability tool.
+In manufacturing, the product is the formula plus its packaging.

 Gummies often require stronger barrier thinking

-• Clumping prevention: bottle geometry and finishing/coating choices can matter more than expected.
+- Clumping prevention: bottle geometry and finishing choices matter more than expected.

 Chewables need abrasion awareness

-• Headspace management: excessive “rattle room” can increase chipping and dusting.
+- Headspace management: excessive “rattle room” increases chipping and dusting.

 How to choose the right format (a manufacturing-first checklist)

-2. Consider distribution reality: temperature swings and humidity exposure can hit gummies and chewables differently.
+- Consider distribution reality: temperature swings and humidity exposure hit gummies and chewables differently.

-3. Match the format to your risk tolerance: gummies are often more sensitive to moisture/oxygen dynamics; chewables are often more sensitive to compression and abrasion issues.
+- Match the format to your risk tolerance: gummies are often more sensitive to moisture/oxygen; chewables to compression and abrasion.

 Bottom line